yannis300307/NumworksAppsRust/README.md

 I also used [storage.c by Yaya.cout](https://framagit.org/Yaya.Cout/numworks-extapp-storage) to access the storage of the calculator.

-I reused a lot of features and code from [Yannis's NumcraftRust project](https://github.com/yannis300307/NumcraftRust) such has the simulator support or the allocator.
+I reused a lot of features and code from [my NumcraftRust project](https://github.com/yannis300307/NumcraftRust) such has the simulator support or the allocator.

 ## Current state